sdowding/resume/README.md

 - Documenting and teaching testing patterns and best practices resulting in faster running, less fragile, and more valuable tests.
 - Defined a deployment process using feature toggles to remove the bottleneck on manual QA testing before deployments.
 - Migrated my team, then the rest of the company to Trunk Based Development.
-- Writing Architecture Decision Records and How-To guides to address pain points in the development processes that I identify.
+- Writing Architecture Decision Records and How-To guides to address pain points in the development processes as I identify them.
 - Hold tech team "talks" on new processes and ideas during monthly tech days.
+Presenting with one of my mentees when possible.
 - Introduces pair programming and mentoring for less experienced developers.
 - Pairing across teams and departments during "Eng-Life Fridays" to help solve engineering problems we can't solve on our own.